dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 All of our wafers have state in the form of `(flowpath, system_state)`, and every time we perform a MES operation, our wafers transition to a new state... are our wafers state machines?
 I'd argue that we should think of them as such: once you start embracing this way of thinking, things start falling into place.

-As a thought experiment, lets create a state machine that represents our current load scenario (including the extra requirements):
+As a thought experiment, lets draft a state machine that represents our current load scenario (including the extra requirements):

 <figure>
     <img src="/images/full-wafer-state-machine.excalidraw.svg" alt="The load scenario as a state machine">